trozware/troznet/_posts/2015-03-17-icon-builder-3.0.1.md

 After the Apple keynote on March 9th, I re-enabled the WatchKit portions of the app and re-submitted to the App Store, hoping that with the WatchKit SDK now part of the official Xcode release, Apple's reviewers would allow it to get through this time.

-This worked - in fact the app was reviewed and accewpted within 6 days - so now Icon Builder adds WatchKit to its list of supported platforms.
+This worked - in fact the app was reviewed and accepted within 6 days - so now Icon Builder adds WatchKit to its list of supported platforms.

 Actually, Apple may have done me a favour in rejecting the first one as they changed the specifications for the icons slightly between Xcode 6.2 beta and Xcode 6.2 release.